groue/GRMustache/Guides/partials.md

 The a.mustache template can embed b.mustache with the `{{> partials/b }}` tag, and b.mustache can embed a.mustache with the `{{> ../a }}` tag.

-Never use file extensions in your partial tags. `{{> partials/b.mustache }}` would have you get an error of domain `GRMustacheErrorDomain` and code `GRMustacheErrorCodeTemplateNotFound`.
+*Never use file extensions in your partial tags.* `{{> partials/b.mustache }}` would try to load the `b.mustache.mustache` file which does not exist: you'd get an error of domain `GRMustacheErrorDomain` and code `GRMustacheErrorCodeTemplateNotFound`.

 ### Absolute paths to partials